maschinoff/resume/README.md

 # Résumé
 My very own personal website.
-Basically this is just a résumé.
+Basically, this is just a résumé.

 You can view this site at <https://maschin.github.io/resume/>.